 - How camo is marketed to hunters

-Hunter camouflage has its roots in the military.
-The idea of breaking up the pattern on clothes was first developed by the Britsih around 1960.
+Modern hunter camouflage has its roots in the military.
+The idea of breaking up the pattern on clothes was first developed by the British around 1960.
 The idea of using different color patterns was to hide soldiers from other soldiers.
 Quite simply, the original goal of camo was to hide from people, not animals.
 This lead to the development of different patterns that would blend into their surroundings when viewed by human eyes.
 The main colors in original camouflage patterns were black, brown and green.
 Since then, many different colors and patterns have been developed to blend into different environments, from jungle to desert.
 All to hide from human eyes.

 Yet in the natural world of predator and prey, you don’t see these same colors on animal camouflage.
 You will see dots and stripes, similar patterns to break up the outline, but the colors are fewer.
 When was the last time you saw an animal with green fur?
 You haven’t of course.
 Green in camouflage is not a color that occurs in the natural world.
 The camouflage of animals is dominated by browns, tans and blacks.
 The reason for this is that humans and animals see differently.

-When hunters walk down the aisle, or look in the catalog, they aren’t doing so with black and white vision goggles (if they were, they would save some money).
-They of course, are seeing in color, and so will be drawn to camo that is blending in and hiding from them.
+When hunters walk down the aisle, or look in the catalog, they aren’t doing so with black and white vision goggles (if they were, they would save some money!).
+They of course, are seeing in human color, and so will be drawn to camo that is blending in and hiding from them.
 When was the last time you saw a hunting catalog with all the photos in black and white?
 You haven’t.
 The photos are of hunters using color specific camo to hide from the readers, not from deer.
 Marketers know that people can’t set aside their emotional bias when they buy camo – “if that camo hides from me it must hide from deer”.
 Purchasing something is mostly an emotional, not intellectual process.